3vorp/3vorp/README.md

 </a>

 <p>
-  I do commissions for pixel art work, such as Minecraft skins, textures, and profile pictures.
+  I specialize in pixel art media, such as profile pictures, video game textures, or short animations.

-  I have well over two years of pixel art and graphic design experience under my belt, and have been doing commission work for nearly one and a half years.
-I prioritize client feedback above all and ensure maximum transparency throughout the designing process.
+  I have over three years of pixel art and graphic design experience, and have been doing commission work for over two of those.
+Client feedback and transparency is central to my services, and I only charge what you can pay.

   If you are interested in commissioning me, please let me know via Discord by clicking the link on the left and sending a friend request.
 We can then proceed in direct messages.
 </p>